Frequently Asked Questions

 Q4.
 How many students do you accept each year?

 Although it varies each year, our class sizes are generally small.
-For the 2023 class, which is currently open for enrollment, there are a total of 12 spots available.
-This means that we will not be able to enroll more than 12 students this year.
-Once all 12 spots are filled, the 2023 admissions will be closed.
+For the 2024 class, which will open in January for enrollment, there are a total of 12 spots available.
+This means that we will not be able to enroll more than 12 students.

 Q5.
 Do I need to have perfect grades or special talent to be considered?